- Race Bib and Medal Holder

-It’s also light weight and breathes.
+It’s also lightweight and breathes.
 These keep you warm while keeping you dry.
-Because it’s not bulky, you can wear these as a bottom layer with a looser layer on top.
+Because it’s not bulky, you can wear these as a bottom layer with your favorite running shirt on top.

 Protein, protein, protein.
 It’s what runners need after a workout to help rebuild the muscle that running breaks down (this is a good thing, it’s how we get stronger and leaner).
 Getting protein on the go can be tough, there are only so many hard boiled eggs you can eat, although I haven’t yet found the limit.

 Protein bars seem like the ideal solution but most of them are no better for you than a candy bar, tons of sugar and other yucky stuff.
 Epic bars are different.
 The Chicken Sriracha bars have 15 grams of protein, 0 grams of sugar and just 1 gram of carbs.
 You get a dozen 1.5 ounce bars.